ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 ## DNS Software

-DNS software MUST accept an empty value of `SOA.MNAME` as valid.
+DNS software MUST accept an "empty" value of `SOA.MNAME` (consisting only of the root label) as valid.
-This includes software that consumes, generates, collects, manages and validates DNS messages and software that provides related provisioning and user interfaces for zone administrators.
+This includes software that consumes, generates, collects, manages and validates DNS messages or zone data and software that provides related provisioning and user interfaces for zone administrators.

 ## Zone Administrators